Rogers today thanked its customers who subscribed to shomi for trying out a Canadian innovation.

 I’ve actually been a shomi subscriber for over a year.
 Admittedly I was a subscriber mostly because it was included as a free two-year add on with my Rogers cell phone, but I enjoyed the service.

-Shomi is actually a little closer to Hulu than Netflix, as it focuses more than TV shows than movies.
+Shomi is actually a little closer to Hulu than Netflix, as it focuses more on TV shows than movies.
 It even had contracts to provide new episodes just after they aired on TV for shows like Empire, Fresh off the boat, Modern Family, etc.

 Personally, I think one of the bigger issues was the slow rollout of Shomi.
 For the first year after launch, it was only available to people who were already cable customers of Rogers and Shaw, and then opened its doors to other users.
 But by then, it was already too late.